Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Comparison of top Employer of Record providers

 Each major Employer of Record platform approaches global employment in its own way.
 Some focus on affordability, others on full-service compliance or technology integration.
-Howdy provides Employer of Record services across LatAm, combining local expertise with long-term team development.
 Here is a comparison of top EOR providers in the region:

 Howdy.
-Offers Employer of Record and talent operations services built for distributed teams across Latin America.
+Offers COR, EOR, and direct contract structures built for distributed teams across Latin America.
+Howdy's pricing is transparent and all-inclusive with no hidden add-on fees.
+Of the total cost, 85% goes toward the professional — 60% reaches their bank account directly, and 25% supports them through benefits and local costs.
+The remaining 15% is Howdy's fee.
 The platform emphasizes compliance, long-term placements, and sustainable growth for engineering and operations teams.
-Book a demo with Howdy today
+Book a demo with Howdy today.

 Deel.
 Known for its all-in-one global employment platform, Deel emphasizes ease of use and consistent onboarding experiences.
 The company's software unifies payroll, benefits, and compliance across more than 150 countries, including all major LatAm markets.